-In 1993, the American Psychological Association (APA) Task Force on the Promotion and Dissemination of Psychological Procedures delineated three categories of for classifying the empirical support for psychological treatments.
+In 1993, the American Psychological Association Task Force on the Promotion and Dissemination of Psychological Procedures delineated three categories of for classifying the empirical support for psychological treatments.
 (The "promotion" role may well be worth noting!)
-These three categories have remained fairly stable over time, though they were initially called 'Empirically Validated Treatments."
-After major discussion about what validity means in research and practice, they were renamed 'Empirically Supported Treatments" or ESTs.

-The APA propose the following three (or perhaps really four) categories related to the empirical support found, or not found, for a given psychological treatment.
+They propose the following three (or four) categories related to the empirical support found, or not found, for a given psychological treatment.

-1) Well-established treatments, the report said, required two studies or more using between group research designs done by different researchers that demonstrated the superiority of the treatment under study to a placebo or a different treatment OR its equivalence in outcome to another established empirically supported treatment.
-That is, two experimental studies demonstrating superiority to no treatment or alternative treatments OR equivalence to an empirically supported treatment.
-Such treatments employed must also be manualized to permit replication of the treatments in other settings.
+1) Well-established treatments, the report said, required tow studies using between group designs done by different researchers that demonstrated the superiority of the treatment to placebo or a different treatment OR equivalence to another established empirically supported treatment.
+This its, two experimental studies demonstrating superiority to no treatment or alternative treatments OR equivalence to an empirically supported treatment.
+The treatments employed must be manualized to permit replication of the treatments in other settings.

 2) Probably efficacious treatments require at least two studies with superior outcomes compared to untreated control groups, two studies completed by the same researchers meeting the criteria for a well-established treatment, or a series of single-case or single-system design withdrawal studies (which are the single system design equivalent of an experimental design - the multiple replications indicate some likelihood that the treatment cause the changes noted in varied settings and with treatment done by different providers).